 I know this firsthand because back when I first started lifting weights, I dreaded “leg day” because barbell back squats made my lower back feel like crap every…single…time.

 It wasn’t because I didn’t know what I was doing or that my technique was poor.
 It was simply the fact that I am too damn tall and my ankles lack the mobility to do back squats without having to excessively lean my giant torso forward to prevent falling over (stupid physics).

-In other words, tall people with excessively long monkey limbs are not designed to put heavy barbells on their back and squat to parallel.
+In other words, tall people with excessively long monkey limbs like me are not designed to put heavy barbells on their back and squat to parallel.